- Truly Understanding Your Customers and Their Needs

 By combining customer data with support patterns you can come up with powerful insights about your customers and their needs.
 This lets you deliver a more responsive, personalized, and successful support experience.

-The next time Sarah connects via chat from Stanford University, your insights show that a user who engages via chat, at midnight PST, who is in their early 20s, and has an @stanford.edu email are likely to have a complicated problem.
+The next time Sarah connects via chat from Stanford University, your insights show that a user who engages via chat, at midnight PST, who is in their early 20s, and has an @stanford.edu email is likely to have a complicated problem.

-Once you identify customer support patterns and get the right interactions and touch points in place and incorporate them in real time into your CRM, you can deliver truly outstanding customer service.
+Once you identify customer service personas, get the right interactions and touchpoints in place and incorporate them in real time into your CRM, you can deliver truly outstanding customer service.